-Under Resolution A/RES/79/238 (‘Nuclear war effects and scientific research’), adopted on 24 December 2024, the United Nations General Assembly decided to establish an Independent Scientific Panel on the Effects of Nuclear War (“the Panel”).
+Under Resolution A/RES/79/238 (‘Nuclear war effects and scientific research’), adopted on 24 December 2024, the United Nations General Assembly decided to establish an independent Scientific Panel on the Effects of Nuclear War (“the Panel”).
 The Panel has been tasked with examining ‘the physical effects and societal consequences of a nuclear war on a local, regional and planetary scale, inter alia, the climatic, environmental and radiological effects, and their impacts on public health, global socioeconomic systems, agriculture and ecosystems, in the days, weeks and decades following a nuclear war.’

 It will produce a comprehensive report, make key conclusions, and identify areas requiring future research.
+The report will be submitted to the eighty-second session of the General Assembly, in 2027.

 The Panel will conduct research in the following seven areas relevant to the topic of the report: